gyuho/learn/doc/etcd_raft_algorithm/README.md

    `term` number to determine the up-to-date log.
 6. Then the **`candiate`** either:
 	- **_becomes the leader_** by *winning the election* when it gets **majority of votes**.
-Then it must send out the heartbeat messages to others to establish itself as a leader.
+Then it must send out heartbeats to others to establish itself as a leader.
 	- **_reverts back to a follower_** when it receives a RPC from a **valid leader**.
 A valid heartbeat message must have a `term` number that is equal to or greater than `candidate`'s.
-The RPCs with lower `term` numbers are rejected.
+RPCs with lower `term` numbers are rejected.
 A leader **only appends to log**.
 Therefore, future-leader will have the **most complete** log among electing
 	  majority: a leader's log is the truth and a leader will eventually